-The Fund has an initial investable universe of approximately 2,000 companies located worldwide which are listed or traded on Recognised Markets.
-The Fund may select constituents from the Benchmark, which covers approximately 85% of the free float-adjusted market capitalization in each country however, as the Fund is actively managed, securities selection is not constrained by the Benchmark.
+The Fund has an initial investable universe of approximately 6,000 companies located Europe which are listed or traded on the stock exchanges of European OECD-member countries.
+The Fund may select constituents from the Benchmark which captures large and mid-cap representation across 15 developed markets countries in Europe.
+With 436 constituents, the Benchmark covers approximately 85% of the free float-adjusted market capitalisation across the European developed markets equity universe. however, as the Fund is actively managed, securities selection is not constrained by the Benchmark.
 The Fund has full flexibility to invest in securities not represented in the Benchmark.

 Firstly, the Sub-Investment Manager conducts research on long-term themes, screens for attractive business and applies ESG exclusion criteria.
-ESG screening criteria and exclusions result in the investable universe being reduced by at least 20%.
-By applying further selection criteria utilized to help identify well placed businesses, the process results in a focused watch list of approximately 30-40 companies.
+ESG screening criteria and exclusions result in the investable universe being reduced by roughly 5,200 companies or at least 20%.
+By applying further selection criteria utilized to help identify well placed businesses, the process results in a focused watch list of approximately 35-45 companies.
 Through subsequent financial modelling, valuation, due diligence and company specific ESG considerations, the Sub-Investment Manager will have a final portfolio that consists of approximately 20-25 companies.